dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

     void mmu_disable_set_asm(cp15_ctrl_reg1_t c);
     void mmu_enable_set_asm(cp15_ctrl_reg1_t c);

-You'll use the B2 chapter to figure these out.
-Their callers are in `mmu.c`.
+You'll use the B2 chapter to figure these out as well as 3-129 for additional ASID rules.
+Their callers are all in `mmu.c`.

-The different arm-specific data structures have migrated to:
-  - `armv6-coprocessor-asm.h` --- many useful assembly instructions and page numbers.
+  - `armv6-coprocessor-asm.h` --- many useful assembly
-  - `armv6-cp15.h` --- the arm coprocessor 15 definition and related things.
-  - `armv6-vm.h` --- the arm vm definitions.
+    instructions and page numbers.

 #### Workflow

-A key part of this lab will be working closely with your peers and arguing and double-checking each other's reasoning.
+The lab approach today is different from the others.
+Today you must have a group of 5-8 people that you have discussed and agreed on the implementation for each of the operations.

 Today's code is short, but  difficult.
-Possibly it requires more careful reasoning than any other OS code you will ever write.
+Possibly it requires more careful reasoning than any other OS code (or other code) you have written.
 Even if you are very careful, it is hard to write this code correctly.
 And if you get it wrong, it's very hard to detect the error with a test case.
 The fact that it "happened to work" on the tests you tried tells you very little (only that it didn't break, not that it isn't broken).
-But, if you ship such code to thousands of customers they will form a Normal distribution, and on the extrema, some of them will hit the bug.
+But, if you ship such code to thousands of sites that will form a Normal distribution, and on the extrema, some of them will hit the bug.
 And you won't be able to figure out what is going on.

+The Stanford algorithm you learn in most classes is: write a bunch of code quickly, try a bunch of things until it passes a test case (if you have one) and then move on.
+(Yeah, I know.)
+This is worse than nothing in our context.
+Better to have never written the VM code: VM bugs will trash random application memory or code, causing non-sensical loads, stores, PC jumps, or instruction execution in application code that was not doing anything obviously VM relevant.
+(The application might not even have used `malloc` or any pointers at all, but simply had its code corrupted by a stale VM cache.)
+Whoever wrote the code will never find the error.
+It won't even occur to them that it's a bug in the VM code.
+The only thing we can do is make sure we have no errors.
+Very non-Stanford.

 So, the way we handle this is how you generally handle things that are (1) very difficult to reason about and (2) very difficult to test: careful discussion with peers and lots of specific comments giving the basis and logical argument for why you are doing what you are doing.
 Without this informal "proof" someone will have a hard time figuring out if you know what you are doing and if the code does what it purports to do.
+This kind of careful, manual reasoining is the state of the art
+--- there is no silver bullet.
+You just have to work closely with your peers, arguing and double-checking each other's reasoning and having a citeable sentence for why you did (or did not do) something and in the order you chose.

 This class generally has no real code style requirements.
-However, this lab has a hard requirement: you must write comments for each important action stating (1) why you decided to do that (give page numbers) and (2) what you intend to accomplish (give page numbers).
+However, this lab has a hard requirement: you must write comments for each important action stating (1) why you decided to do that (give page numbers or section numbers) and (2) what you intend to accomplish (give page numbers).

 #### Check-off